ktorio/ktor-documentation/topics/advanced_http2.md

 ... or by using the [generateCertificate](self-signed-certificate.md) function.

 The next step is configuring Ktor to use your keystore.
-See the example application.conf:
+See the example `application.conf`:

 ```kotlin